msf-oca-his/dhis-performance-scripts/README.md

 ### To get dataElementId value:
   * **http://{url_here}/api/dataElements?filter=valueType:eq:INTEGER_POSITIVE&paging=false.**
   * This api gives response of all the data elements of type positive integer present in the dhis system along with ids.
-  * You can use any id as a value in that xml.
+  * You can use any id as a value for dataElementId key.
 ### To get org unitId value:
   * **http://{url_here}/api/organisationUnits?paging=false.**
   * This api gives response of all the org units present in the system along with ids.
-  * You can use any id as a value in that xml.
+  * You can use any id as a value for orgUnitId key.
 ### To get period value:
-  * Give period only in Year format Ex: 2016
+  * Give period only in Year format Ex: 2016 for period key

 ## What config.sh contains??
   * config.sh file where you configure target application details.